 Multitenant SaaS apps on SAP BTP using CAP?
-Tried-and-True! – The Advanced Scope
+Tried-and-True! – The Advanced Version

-In the overview blogpost you have learned the general idea and motivation of developing multitenant SaaS applications in SAP BTP, in the basic scope blog post you learned the fundamental implementation details of the multitenant SaaS application.
-In this blog post you will learn about the Advanced Scope, which will take you one step closer to production readiness.
+In the overview blogpost you have learned the general idea and motivation of developing multitenant SaaS applications in SAP BTP, in the basic version blog post you learned the fundamental implementation details of the multitenant SaaS application.
+In this blog post you will learn about the Advanced Version, which will take you one step closer to production readiness.

 Scenario & Requirements